ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 This guide describe how to setup Context Handler as a SAML 2.0 test Relying Party and comply to OIOSAML3.

-> You need to use a [separate track](#separate-track) to have a place for the test users and to [configure the OCES3 certificate](#certificate) before following this guide.
+> You need to use a [separate environment](#separate-environment) to have a place for the test users and to [configure the OCES3 certificate](#certificate) before following this guide.

 **1 - Start by creating an SAML 2.0 application registration in [Foxids Control Client](control.md#foxids-control-client)**

 1. Select the Applications tab
 2. Click Create application registration and then SAML 2.0
 3. Add the name
-4. Click Add allow authentication method and click login, to let the user login with test users in the track
+4. Click Add allow authentication method and click login, to let the user login with test users in the environment
 5. Download the Context Handler RP metadata where you can find endpoints and the certificate to trust.
    Test metadata: `https://n2adgangsstyring.eksterntest-stoettesystemerne.dk/runtime/saml2auth/metadata.idp`
    The certificate is base64 encoded and can be converted into a certificate .cer file with the [Foxids certificate tool](https://www.foxids.com/tools/Certificate).